Redocly/redocly-cli/.changeset/slimy-planes-deliver.md

 "@redocly/cli": patch
 ---

-Fixed resolving $refs.
-Previously, it was failing to correctly resolve file names that contain the hash symbol.
+Fixed a bug with resolving $refs to file names that contain the hash symbol.